-As the term implies, Private Hire vehicles are used for reward purposes and as such are subject to much higher annual mileages and more arduous driving than normal private vehicles.
+- Private Hire vehicles shall be granted licences for a maximum period of 12 months.
+Prior to being granted a licence each vehicle shall be inspected at a vehicle testing station approved by the Authority. - As the term implies, Private Hire vehicles are used for reward purposes and as such are subject to much higher annual mileages and more arduous driving than normal private vehicles.
 Therefore, in the interests of passenger and other road user's safety, a more stringent maintenance and inspection regime is required.
 This Policy Statement considers the MOT Inspection Manual for Car & Light Commercial Vehicle Testing issued by VOSA as the basic inspection standard for Private Hire vehicles.
-However, the standards contained in the Hackney Carriage and Private Hire Vehicle Inspection Standards (Appendix R, page 98) are in addition to those in the MOT Inspection Manual.
-Therefore, when assessing the mechanical condition of a vehicle, it is more likely an item which would ordinarily pass an MOT test with an advisory note, could fail the Hackney Carriage and Private Hire vehicle inspection standards.

-All Private Hire vehicles must be maintained to no less than the standards set out in the VOSA publication 'MOT Inspection Manual - Private Passenger and Light Commercial' (as amended) and the Hackney Carriage and Private Hire Vehicle Inspection Standards

-Regulations to use a vehicle that is not roadworthy on the public highway.
-Private Hire drivers/operators who fail to maintain their vehicles in a safe and roadworthy condition may have their licence(s) suspended, curtailed or revoked by the Council.
+However, the standards contained in the Hackney Carriage and Private Hire Vehicle Inspection Standards (Appendix R, page 97) are in addition to those in the MOT Inspection Manual.
+Therefore, when assessing the mechanical condition of a vehicle, it is more likely an item which would ordinarily pass an MOT test with an advisory note, could fail the Hackney Carriage and Private Hire vehicle inspection standards. - All Private Hire vehicles must be maintained to no less than the standards set out in the VOSA publication 'MOT Inspection Manual Private Passenger and Light Commercial' (as amended) and the Hackney Carriage and Private Hire Vehicle Inspection Standards (Appendix R, page 97). - The purpose of the Private Hire vehicle inspection is to confirm vehicles meet the more stringent standards set out in this Policy Statement.
+Vehicles must be submitted fully prepared for the inspection.
+It is not intended that the test be used in lieu of a regular preventative maintenance programme.
+It is an offence under the Road Traffic Regulations to use a vehicle that is not roadworthy on the public highway.
+Private Hire drivers/operators who fail to maintain their vehicles in a safe and roadworthy condition may have their licence(s) suspended, curtailed or revoked by the Council. - The inspection regime for vehicles has not been designed to create difficulties for the Hackney Carriage and Private Hire trades, but it is primarily to promote vehicle safety for the protection of passengers and not for the benefit of operators.
+The Council therefore considers the inspections requirements to be justified by the risks it aims to address.